 Valganciclovir is used in the treatment of CMV retinitis in patients with AIDS.

 Adverse effects and resistance patterns are similar to those of ganciclovir.

-A pyrophosphate analog that does not require activation (phosphorylation) and inhibits herpesvirus DNA polymerase, RNA polymerase, and HIV reverse transcriptase by blocking pyrophosphate-binding sites of these enzymes.
+Foscarnet is a pyrophosphate analog that does not require activation (phosphorylation).
+It inhibits herpesvirus DNA polymerase, RNA polymerase, and HIV reverse transcriptase by blocking pyrophosphate-binding sites of these enzymes.

 Resistance can develop with prolonged use; foscarnet-resistant CMV isolates show cross-resistance to ganciclovir.
-However, it is effective against ganciclovir-resistant and cidofovir-resistant CMV isolates.
+However, the drug is effective against ganciclovir-resistant and cidofovir-resistant CMV isolates.

 Cidofovir-resistant isolates show cross-resistance to ganciclovir, but not to foscarnet.

-Important adverse effects are iritis, vitritis, cataract formation, and increased intraocular pressure.
+Important adverse effects include iritis, vitritis, cataract formation, and increased intraocular pressure.